-The ACJRD 24th Annual Conference “Criminal Justice and Public Health: Policy and Practice Post-Pandemic” will take place online on Friday, 8th October, 2021, between 9.30 am and 4.30 pm.
+The ACJRD 24th Annual Conference “Criminal Justice and Public Health: Policy and Practice Post-Pandemic” took place online on Friday, 8th October, 2021.

-This year’s conference will focus on the opportunities and plans to continue the rollout of policy and practice changes that were implemented during the pandemic, together with other welfare-focused policies and practices that are on the threshold of implementation at this time.
+This year’s conference focused on the opportunities and plans to continue the rollout of policy and practice changes that were implemented during the pandemic, together with other welfare-focused policies and practices that are on the threshold of implementation at this time.

-National and international speakers will explore opportunities to reboot the Criminal Justice System in a constructive manner, through reflection on the lessons learned during this critical period.
+National and international speakers explored opportunities to reboot the Criminal Justice System in a constructive manner, through reflection on the lessons learned during this critical period.

 To view the Conference Programme, please click here.

 Copies of the speakers' PowerPoint presentations can be viewed by clicking on the presentation titles below.

 - A Sustainable ‘Leaning-In’ Model for Preventing Domestic and Intimate Partner Violence – ‘Operation Faoiseamh’ - DCS Declan Daly, Garda National Protective Services Bureau

 - Responding in the Pandemic: Supporting Young People in the Diversion Programme - John Reddy, Research Evidence into Policy Programmes and Practice Project (REPPP)

 - Video Conferencing in Court - Kevin Fidgeon, Manager, Criminal Courts of Justice

 - Mental Health and Addiction Interventions within Probation Services Post Pandemic - Dr. Geraldine O’Hare, Director of Rehabilitation, Probation Board for Northern Ireland